calvin-puram/complete_auth/README.md

 - Jest for unit testing
 - supertest for integration test
-- cypress for end 2 end testing
+- cypress for e2e testing

 ### Stack Used